CausaLM: Causal Model Explanation Through Counterfactual Language Models: Results

 \subsection{Estimating TReATE (The Causal Effect)}

 \paragraph{Comparing TReATE and the Ground Truth ATE}

-Our estimated $\text{TReATE}(O,CF)$ for each of the three concepts we have ground truth data for (\textit{Adjectives}, \textit{Gender} and \textit{Race})), compared to the ground truth ($\text{ATE}_{gt}(O)$) and the $\text{CONEXP}(O)$ baseline, are described in Tables \ref{tab:results-sentiment} and \ref{tab:results-POMS}.\footnote{We have also computed results for $\text{CONEXP}(MLM)$, $\text{TReATE}(MLM,CF)$ and $\text{ATE}_{gt}(MLM)$, but do not discuss them here as they are very similar and therefore do not add insight to this discussion.} As demonstrated in the tables, we can successfully estimate the $\text{ATE}_{gt}(O)$ using our proposed $\text{TReATE}(O,CF)$: The values of $\text{TReATE}(O,CF)$ and $\text{ATE}_{gt}(O)$ are very similar across all experiments.
+Our estimated $\text{TReATE}(O,CF)$ for each of the three concepts we have ground truth data for (\textit{Adjectives}, \textit{Gender} and \textit{Race})), compared to the ground truth ($\text{ATE}_{gt}(O)$) and the $\text{CONEXP}(O)$ baseline, are described in Tables \ref{tab:results-sentiment} and \ref{tab:results-POMS}.\footnote{We have also computed results for $\text{CONEXP}(MLM)$, $\text{TReATE}(MLM,CF)$ and $\text{ATE}_{gt}(MLM)$, but do not discuss them here as they are very similar and therefore do not add insight to this discussion.} In the \textit{Gender} and \textit{Race} experiments, we also compare our results to those obtained by the Iterative Nullspace Projection ($\text{INLP}$) method \cite{ravfogel2020null}.
+This method removes information from neural representations, but it does not preserve the information in control concepts.
+We let INLP remove information about the treated concept from the \textit{BERT-O}'s representation, and compute the $\text{TReATE}(O,INLP)$ using their default classification algorithm.\footnote{We utilize the original code from the author's GitHub repository, with its default hyperparameters: \url{https://github.com/shauli-ravfogel/nullspace_projection}.}

+As demonstrated in the tables, we can successfully estimate the $\text{ATE}_{gt}(O)$ using our proposed $\text{TReATE}(O,CF)$: The values of $\text{TReATE}(O,CF)$ and $\text{ATE}_{gt}(O)$ are very similar across all experiments.
 Regardless of the amount of bias introduced in the experiments (\textit{Balanced}, \textit{Gentle} and \textit{Aggressive}), our method can estimate the causal effect successfully.
 Comparatively, the non-causal baseline $\text{CONEXP}(O)$ substantially underestimates the concepts' effect in $7$ out of $9$ experiments.
 In the other two experiments, the \textit{Balanced} and \textit{Gentle} \textit{Race} experiments, it overestimates the effect.
+Estimating $\text{TReATE}(O,CF)$ with INLP (referred to as $\text{TReATE}(O,INLP)$ above and as INLP in the table) substantially overestimates the $\text{ATE}_{gt}(O)$, possibly because INLP does not preserve the information encoded about control concepts.